 Isabella’s dress has captivated dressmakers over time who have all wanted to make their own replicas of her dress.
 One such replica is on display at the West Highland Museum in Fort William.

 The dress in September.
 It had been display with the back showing

-I decided the first thing that I could do to help from home would be to make a historically-accurate bum roll and petticoat.
+I decided the first thing that I could do to help from home would be to make a bum roll and petticoat.
 I hadn’t made a bum roll before, but a quick Pinterest search soon threw up some images which made sense.
 The bum roll was drafted by me on the (linen) fabric, hand sewn with linen thread, cotton tape was used for the ties and was stuffed with some fleece I had washed but not carded.

 Next on to a petticoat.
 I decided to go with an apron petticoat simply because I have made a fair few before and they are historically accurate.
 They are basically what they sound;two aprons which are sewn together, with a hem circumference of 100-120″.
 I chose to use Irish linen for the petticoat (Maggie Stewart on eBay, most beautiful and affordable linen available in the UK) which was 54″ wide.
-Sewing all those hens with little stitches (I used a small rolled hem for the bottom hem, the mantua makers seam for the sides, gathered whip stitch for the gathering of the top and a simple whip stitch to attach the ties).
+Sewing all those hems with little stitches (I used a small rolled hem for the bottom hem, the mantua makers’ seam for the sides, gathered whip stitch for the gathering of the top and a simple whip stitch to attach the ties).

 A ‘work in progress’ photo; as you can probably see I hadn’t tackled the 108″ of hem yet

 When I arrived at the museum on Thursday, this is how the Fort Augustus lady looked